morpho-org/morpho-blue/README.md

 Libaries in the [`src/libraries/periphery`](./src/libraries/periphery) directory are not used by Morpho Blue.
 They are useful helpers that integrators can reuse or adapt to their own needs.

-The [src/mocks](./src/mocks) directory contains contracts designed exclusively for testing.
+The [`src/mocks`](./src/mocks) directory contains contracts designed exclusively for testing.

-You'll find relevant comments in [Morpho's interface](./src/interfaces/IMorpho.sol), notably a list of assumptions about market dependencies.
+You'll find relevant comments in [`IMorpho.sol`](./src/interfaces/IMorpho.sol), notably a list of requirements about market dependencies.

 ## Getting Started